 The price of a Hawke scope sunshade in Australia is $35.
 For what is essentially a tube of Chinese aluminium, the price is insulting.

 I rolled the dice and ordered a sunshade on eBay for $3.99 including delivery.
 The ad said that it fits “most 40mm objective lens”, and I’m very happy to say that it does.
 It threads perfectly into my 3-9×40 Hawke scope (Model #14225), so I assume it will also work with all other 40mm Hawkes.

 The Fox Blaster whistle sells for about 1/4 the price of another very similar brand name fox whistle.
 The Fox Blaster has GUFO stamped in the plastic, and is otherwise pretty much identical to the more expensive whistle.
-Unlike Tenterfield style fox whistles, there is absolutely no skill or learning curve required to get these plastic whistles to work.
+Unlike Tenterfield style fox whistles, there is absolutely no skill or learning curve required to get these plastic whistles to work, and you can easily use it “no hands” which is a huge plus.
 I got TWO of them for $4.99 delivered. which is ridiculously good value.